Zuleikha Opens Her Eyes (TV series): Production

 Zuleikha Opens Her Eyes is a screen version of the best-selling novel by Guzel Yakhina.
 The book won the Yasnaya Polyana Literary Award and the Big Book Award in 2015.

 The filming of the TV series was first announced in March 2016 and began on September 11, 2018.
 The main part of the entire series was filmed in Tatarstan.
 On the bank of the Kama River in the city of Laishevo, the historical settlement of Semruk was built.
 Part of the filming took place in the ethnographic complex Tatar Avyly in the village of Isakovo, Zelenodolsky District of Tatarstan.

 Reception

 Critical reception

 The series received mixed reviews from viewers, critics and public figures.

 On 15 April 2020 the chairman of the political party Communists of Russia Maxim Suraykin said the film desecrated the memory of the Soviet past and announced the preparation of an official appeal to the leadership of the TV channel Russia-1 to stop the show of the series on the air.

 On 17 April 2020 the head of the Spiritual assembly of muslims of Russia Albir Krganov sent the letters to the chairman of VGTRK Oleg Dobrodeev and the head of FADN Igor Barinov to clarificate contents of the second series with a sex scene in a mosque and the use of the names of prominent Muslim figures among the exiles.

 Awards and nominations

+2020 – Chulpan Khamatova was recognized as the best actress of the series-2020 for playing the main role (Association of Film and Television Producers Award (APKiT)).